Coffee and Walnut Cake

 For the filling:

-In a separate bowl cream the soft butter with the electric whisk until thick and creamy then add the toffee coloured cool meringue one large spoonful at a time, whisking well between each addition.
+In a separate bowl cream the room temperature butter with the electric whisk until thick and creamy then add the cream coloured cool meringue one large spoonful at a time, whisking well between each addition.
 When it has all been incorporated then whisk in the coffee and water mix.
 This super smooth absolutely delicious cream can then be used to fill the cake and there will be enough for six blobs to secure the eight walnuts or pecans on the top.
+I tend to put the 8 blobs on the top sponge first then use all of the remainder of the cream to sandwich the two cakes together.

 The flavour of the walnuts or pecans will be enhanced if toasted lightly in a dry frying pan.
 Leave to cool.